alex-miami-petrov/gemini_3.0/README.md

-# Your Personal Assistant - Address Book
+# 🤖 Your Personal Assistant - Address Book

 Your reliable assistant for managing contacts, addresses, birthdays, emails, and notes.
-Find the information you need quickly, add new contacts, and edit existing ones easily!
+Quickly find information, add new entries, and edit existing ones!

+---

+## ✨ Features

+- **Contacts:** Add, edit, view, and remove contacts with phone numbers, addresses, emails, and birthdays.
+- **Notes:** Save notes with tags for easy organization.
+- **Data Management:** Change and view data by name.
+- **Interactive Interface:** Enjoy interactive command hints during input.
+- **Data Persistence:** Save data to `addressbook.pkl` file.
+- **Birthday Reminders:** Search for upcoming birthdays.

+---

 ### 1. Installation

 If you are using Git, clone the repository:

 `git clone https://github.com/alex-miami-petrov/gemini_3.0.git`

 `cd gemini_3.0`

 Install the necessary libraries: